Quickstart¶

 class UserOperator: public htool::VirtualGenerator<double>{

-virtual void copy_submatrix(int M, int N, const int *rows, const int *cols, T *ptr) const override {
+virtual void copy_submatrix(int M, int N, const int *rows, const int *cols, double *ptr) const override {

 for (int i = 0; i < M; i++) {